-These passages deal with such topics as chemistry and astronomy and a raging debate relating to a certain scientific issue.
+These passages deal with topics such as chemistry and astronomy and involve debates relating to certain scientific issues.
 Note that science issues often involve cause-and-effect relationships (and the essay questions will revolve around this purported relationship).
 We covered cause-and-effect relationships in our Critical Reasoning Course.
-You might get strengthen/weaken style questions as well.
+You might get strengthen/weaken style questions in this section as well.

 Example Passage: Discussion in an engineering magazine on a new plan for solar energy.

 Science is often subjective.
-We tend to think of scientific facts as being static and of the scientists themselves as clear and logical, like Spock on Star Trek.
+We tend to think of scientific facts as static and of scientists as clear and logical.
 In reality, science is full of controversy and conflicting ideas.
-Science essays on the GRE will often foray into controversy and it’s your job as the reader to see the different points of view, the biases, and the conflict.
+Science essays on the GRE will often foray into controversy, and it’s your job as the reader to see the different points of view, the biases, and the conflict.

 Example Passage: Yale Law Review evaluation of modern labor law and its impact on productivity.

 A large number of these essays focus on historically oppressed groups (their art, culture, and history).
 The passage’s tone will generally be sympathetic.